Random complex dynamics and devil's coliseums

-\end{thm} Note that if $\mbox{H\"{o}l}(T_{\infty ,\tau } ,y)<1$, then $T_{\infty ,\tau } $ is non-differentiable at $y.$ We call $\mbox{H\"{o}l}(T_{\infty ,\tau } ,y)$ the pointwise H\"{o}lder exponent of $T_{\infty ,\tau }$ at $y.$ In \cite[Theorem 3.82]{Splms10}, it is assumed that $G$ is hyperbolic, i.e., $P(G)\subset F(G).$ However, in Theorem~\ref{t:ihnondiffp} (Theorem~\ref{t:hnondiffp}), we do not assume hyperbolicity of $G.$ Note that there are many examples of (non-hyperbolic) $G=\langle h_{1},\ldots ,h_{m}\rangle \in {\cal G}_{dis}$ for which $\{ h_{i}^{-1}(J(G))\} _{i=1}^{m}$ are mutually disjoint (see Proposition~\ref{Constprop}, Remark~\ref{r:sdgdis}, Theorem~\ref{t:2gengdis}).
-Theorem~\ref{t:ihnondiffp} (Theorem~\ref{t:hnondiffp}) means that even though the chaos of the averaged system disappears in the $C^{0} $ sense as in statement~\ref{irandomthm1-6} of Theorem~\ref{irandomthm1}, it can remain in the $C^{\alpha }$ sense with some $\alpha \in (0,1)$, where $C^{\alpha }$ denotes the space of $\alpha $-H\"{o}lder continuous functions.
-In \cite{Scp} it is shown that $T_{\infty ,\tau }$ is H\"{o}lder continuous on $\CCI $ with some exponent.
-From these, we can say that we have a gradation between chaos and non-chaos.
-In the proof (section~\ref{Proofs}) of Theorem~\ref{t:ihnondiffp}, we use Birkhoff's ergodic theorem, potential theory, the Koebe distortion theorem, and some observations (\cite{SdpbpI}) about Con$(J(G))$ and the Julia set of the associated real affine semigroup.
+Main Result (II) (Theorem~\ref{t:hnondiffp}) means that even though the chaos of the averaged system disappears in the $C^{0} $ sense as in Main Result (I), it can remain in the $C^{\alpha }$ sense with some $\alpha \in (0,1)$, where $C^{\alpha }$ denotes the space of $\alpha $-H\"{o}lder continuous functions.
+From these, we can say that we have a gradation between chaos and order.
+In the proof (section~\ref{Proofs}) of Main Result (II) (Theorem~\ref{t:hnondiffp}), we use Birkhoff's ergodic theorem, potential theory, the Koebe distortion theorem, and some observations (\cite{SdpbpI}) about the space of all connected components of $J(G)$ and the Julia set of the associated real affine semigroup.